eikehmueller/ma32070/lectures/MathematicalBackground.md

 $$

 ## Finite element solutions
 Now, obviously it is not possible to solve $(\ddagger)$ on a computer since $V$ contains infinitely many functions.
 Instead, we try to find solutions in a finite-dimensional subspace $V_h\subset V$.
 This could for example be the space of all functions that are piecewise linear on a given mesh with spacing $h$.
 We will be more precise about what that means later in this course.
-Then the problem becomes: find $u_h\in V_h$ such that
+In this case the problem becomes: find $u_h\in V_h$ such that
 $$
 a(u_h,v_h) = b(v_h) \qquad \text{for all $v_h(x)\in V_h$ }.\qquad(\ddagger_h)
 $$